Moderate Sedation Training

 Online Moderate Sedation Training Now Available

-The Medical Center’s new online Adult Procedural Sedation Course is now available to all Medical Center staff (nursing and LIPs) requiring initial and ongoing training in moderate sedation through our online HealthStream (HS) Learning Center™ (HLC).
-It is available in the HLC as optional training under the Catalog tab in the Clinical category on the employee’s course page.
+The Medical Center's online Adult Procedural Sedation Course is available to all Medical Center staff (nursing and LIPs) requiring initial and ongoing training in moderate sedation through the online HealthStream (HS) Learning Center™ (HLC).
+It is available in the HLC as optional training under the Catalog tab in the Clinical category on the employee's course page.
 This applies to all Attendings, Advanced Practice Nurses and Physician Assistants who request/are approved for Moderate Sedation Privileges.
-(NOTE: Attendings who are board certified in Anesthesiology, Critical Care Medicine, Emergency Medicine, Neonatology and Oral & Maxillofacial Surgery are not required to take this course; however, other criteria noted below apply.)
+(NOTE: Attendings who are board certified in Anesthesiology, Critical Care Medicine, Emergency Medicine, Neonatology and Oral & Maxillofacial Surgery are not required to take this course.)

-If the Licensed Independent Practitioner (LIPs such as Resident/Fellow, Nurse Practitioner, Nurse Midwife or Physician Assistant) is an employee of UPI or UMMC, they have a user ID and password in Health Stream and can access it through the HS link on the Intranet home page or they can access it at home from www.healthstream.com/hlc/umms.* See below for login instructions.
+If the Licensed Independent Practitioner (LIPs such as Attending Medical Staff, Resident/Fellow, Nurse Practitioner, Nurse Midwife or Physician Assistant) is an employee of FPI or UMMC, they have a user ID and password in Health Stream and can access it through the HS link on the Intranet home page or they can access it at home from www.healthstream.com/hlc/umms.* See below for login instructions.

-The course is designed for physicians and registered nurses, who are not anesthesiologists or anesthetists, who manage patients receiving moderate sedation.
+The course is designed for physicians/dentists, advanced practice nurses, physician assistants and registered nurses, who are not anesthesiologists or anesthetists, who manage patients receiving moderate sedation.
 In these settings, these clinicians assume the role of the anesthesia provider by providing pre-sedation assessment, formulation (LIPs) or review (nurses) of the sedation prescription, intra-procedure sedation monitoring, and monitoring during recovery from sedation.
 Carrying out these practices requires training beyond what most clinicians get in their basic educational programs.